jolyphil/protest-DE/README.md

 ### 2.2.
 Country-specific data

-* Unfortunately, the ESS only provides country-specific data as SPSS portable files (.por)
+* Unfortunately, the ESS only provides country-specific data as SPSS portable files (.por).
 * You will need to convert the files in .dta format.
-  * The safest way to do this is to open the files in SPSS, from there, and to save them as .dta.
+  * The safest way to do this is to open the files in SPSS and, from there, to save them as .dta.
   * Another option (which I have not tried) would be to open the files in R using the `Hmisc` package and save them back to .dta using the `foreign` package.
 * Once you have saved the eight datafiles, place them in their appropriate folder in `data/raw/`.
   * Example: `data/raw/ESS_1/Country-specific data/ESS1csDE.dta`